facebookresearch/FAMBench/README.md

 ### Implementation

-Each benchmark comes in 3 different implementations:
+Each benchmark comes in three different implementations:
 - Out Of The Box (OOTB): indicates the performance that is provided by the libraries and frameworks.
 Code is written like a regular AI engineer / researcher would write the code, not like a systems/hardware specialist would write the code.
 - Optimized: Represents the best possible performance which can be reached; the code is tuned, re-written (and perhaps even mangled) by hardware and software experts
 - Microbenchmarks: benchmarks which look at a specific component of dev, computer or cluster.
 These are highly unique and specialized in their purpose.